Nodal quintic del Pezzo threefolds and their derived categories: Introduction

 \subsection{Notations}

 We will use the following notations and conventions throughout the paper.

-Given an algebraic scheme $X$, we denote by $D^b(X)$ the bounded derived category of coherent sheaves on $X$.
-Denote by $D^-(X), D(X)$ the bounded above and unbounded derived categories of coherent sheaves.
-Given a morphism $f: X\to Y$, we denote by $f_*$ and $f^*$ the total derived push-forward and pull-back functors.
+Given an algebraic scheme $X$, we denote by $\D(X)$ the bounded derived category of coherent sheaves on $X$.
+Denote by $\DD^-(X)$, $\DD(X)$ and $\DD^{\perf}(X)$ the bounded above, unbounded derived categories of coherent sheaves and derived categories of perfect complexes (quasi-isomorphic to a bounded complex of locally free sheaves of finite rank), respectively.
+Given a morphism $f\colon X\to Y$, we denote by $f_*$ and $f^*$ the total derived push-forward and pull-back functors, respectively.
 The underived push-forward and pull-back functors will be denoted by $R^0f_*$ and $L_0f^*$, respectively.

 Given a noncommutative projective scheme $(X, \cA_X)$ introduced in Definition \ref{noncommdef}, denote by $\Coh(X, \cA_X)$ and $\QCoh(X, \cA_X)$ the abelian categories of, respectively, coherent and quasi-coherent sheaves with right $\cA_X$-module structures.
 Note that when $\cA_X=\O_X$, the pair $(X, \cA_X)$ is the usual scheme.